 What Singapore Has to Offer

-- There are excellent facilities and services to support the conduct of arbitration at Maxwell Chambers Asia’s largest integrated dispute resolution complex with state of the art hearing facilities.
+• There are excellent facilities and services to support the conduct of arbitration at Maxwell Chambers, Asia’s largest fully-integrated dispute resolution complex with state-of-the-art hearing facilities.